rrherr/dash-template/README.md

 5. Test your app locally, with [Gunicorn](https://gunicorn.org/):

 ```
-gunicorn index:server
+gunicorn run:server
 ```

-(Note, on Windows, there may be problems with Gunicorn, so you don't have to test locally with it, instead you can just use `python index.py` like before.)
+(Note, on Windows, there may be problems with Gunicorn, so you don't have to test locally with it, instead you can just use `python run.py` like before.)

 6. Go to https://dashboard.heroku.com/new-app and give your app a name.